Safe Communities and Justice for All

 Make it easier for people returning to the community following time in jail or prison to move back home with family or live in public housing

-People returning to the community face significant barriers to finding safe, affordable housing – a problem that can create a cycle of housing insecurity and incarceration.
-Allegheny County and the Housing Authority worked with the Vera Institute of Justice to make it easier for people with prior criminal legal system involvement to live with their families in public housing.
-In the coming year, we will explore more changes to remove every possible barrier to public housing for people returning to the community.
+People returning to the community face significant barriers to finding safe, affordable housinga problem that can create a cycle of housing insecurity and incarceration.
+Allegheny County and the Housing Authority (ACHA) worked with the Vera Institute of Justice to make it easier for people with prior criminal legal system involvement to live with their families in public housing.
+In the coming year, the county will continue to explore ways to remove every possible barrier to public housing for people returning to the community.

 Launch a diversion program that will provide arraignment judges with plans that offer people community-based treatment instead of admission to jail